Data Preparation for Large Language Model

 Data preparation for Large Language Model.¶

 I will discuss the high level concept of Data preparation steps for LLM.
 The context is from the book "Build a Large Language Model (From Scratch)" by Sebastian Raschka.
-The figure shows the LLM data preparation pipeline.
+The following figure represents the data preparation pipeline of an LLM.

 1. Tokenizer¶

 The first step of LLM is the Data Preparation.
-We feed LLM with textual data (for generative models).
-However, they need to be preprocessed before fed into LLM.
+We need to feed textual data to LLM(for generative models).
+However, data need to be preprocessed before fed into LLM.

 It begins with tokenization.
 Tokenization can be of different types: